Luftare/shadow/README.md

 - player will spawn at given spawn point received from server as an index
 - use html elements for zones to animate shrinks
 - refactor: move moveElementTo inside dom object
+- player hp is updated based on server state
+- client has single method to reset state
+- client is able to apply server updates to resetted state
+- client updates server when opponent is shot
+- player spawnpoints are defined and each player will be randomised to their own spawnpoint
+- server updates clients about shots made and discards all shots after the broadcast
+- server resets the game state once only one player is alive if there are more than one players connected
+- players have hp